GAIA-X4PLC-AAD/idsa-environment/README.md

 ## How to deploy the k8s scripts

 ### Connect to the cloud infrastructure
-If you are working with a cloud infrastructure, you need to connect your local machine to your cloud infrastructure via ssh like this:
+If you are working with a cloud infrastructure, you first need to connect your local machine to your cloud infrastructure via ssh like this:

 `ssh -i '<path to ssh rsa file>' -L localhost:3500:<cloud infrastructure k8s cluster ip address>:<cloud infrastructure k8s cluster port> <cloud infrastructure user>@<cloud infrastructure ip address>`

+Follow the next steps after you established a connection to your cloud cluster.

 ### Execute the PS1 scripts
 You may use the ps1 scripts located in `idsa/src/k8s`.
 In this case you need to execute them in the following order: